tristachou/filter_app/A2_response_to_criteria.md

 ### Infrastructure as code

-- **Technology used:** Docker
+- **Technology used:** CloudFormation
-- **Services deployed:** The application is containerized using Docker.
-The `docker-compose.yml` file defines the multi-container setup, including the frontend, backend, and an Nginx web server.
-The `build-and-push.sh` script suggests a CI/CD process for building and pushing container images to a registry.
+- **Services deployed:** CloudFormation (infra_core.yaml) deploys two DynamoDB tables, a Cognito User Pool+App Client, SSM Parameters, and a Secrets Manager secret—each tagged with qut-username/qut-username2 for partner access.
+VPC/EC2/ElastiCache are excluded due to CAB432 account denies, but this still meets the IaC requirement for new services.
+One-command deploy/teardown (deploy.sh/destroy.sh) and the app uses Cognito for registration, (email confirmation when quota allows), and JWT login.
 - **Video timestamp:**
 - **Relevant files:**
     - infra.yaml
+    - deploy.sh
+    - destory.sh

 ### Other (with prior approval only)